godspeedsystems/gs_doc/docs/microservices/setup/getting-started.md

 Hereby is a step by step guide on running your first project.
 The setup is independent of the OS you are running it on.

+### Glossary
+**gs_service**: The framework code version.
+During this setup, you will be asked to select the version of gs_service.
+**Remote containers/Dev containers**: Refer [VSCode Remote containers](#https://code.visualstudio.com/docs/remote/containers) for more information.

 ### Pre-requisites

 Please ensure you have the following in your machine
 - NVM, with Node LTS installed (Currently 16+)
-- Visual Studio Code LTS, with the `Remote Containers` plugin installed
+- Visual Studio Code LTS, with the `Remote Containers` plugin installed.
 - Docker-desktop
 - Git